Code-Institute-Submissions/village-winery/README.md

   This is planned to be implemented at later stage of the course completion when I gain knowledge of how to achieve that.
 * Linking contact form to corporate email address.
 This will be implemented in case this website is used for existing business as currently it is only designed and developed for educational purpose.
+* Option to read the website connect in various different languages such as Spanish,Italian,German which will increase potential clients and make the webste more accessible to non-english speaking regions.

 ## Technologies Used